shortstheory/dtn-unetstack/README.md

 **NOTE:**
 * Sending Beacon messages will cause a lot of spurious messages to be stored on the device!!
 * What will phy be set to for USBLink?
+* How can I make it generic?
+USBLink discovery messages

 ```
 params: